 What is a Bounty Hunter?

-The bounty hunter is paid a portion of the bail that the fugitive initially paid.
-If the fugitive eludes bail, the bondsman, not the bounty hunter, is responsible for the remainder of the fugitive’s bail.
+Most bounty hunters are employed by a bail bondsman.
+If a bounty hunter can track down and apprehend the fugitive, they are paid a portion of the bail that the fugitive initially paid.
+If the fugitive eludes bail, the bondsman is ultimately responsible for the remainder.

 To hire a private investigator that specializes in bounty hunting, please visit our Private Investigator Directory.

 If you have any questions about these bounty hunter resources, please post a comment below.

 Hi, just want to confirm about the Global school of investigations still existing and legit im an ex military veteran in South Africa, before i throw my rands away